close

 Words: 1121|Pages: 2|6 min read

 Following the end of WWI, the 1920s brought around an abrupt economic boom within America which brought the country tremendous wealth.
 After having lived through the depravity of WWI, the American society saw the 1920s, better known as the Jazz Age, as an opportunity to indulge.
 The 2013 film adaptation of F. Scott Fitzgerald’s 1925 novel, The Great Gatsby, is an exhilarating story that depicts the narrative of American Dream hopeful, Nick Carraway, as he becomes increasingly entangled in the lavish lives of New York’s most elite.
-The film utilises Fitzgerald’s perception of the Jazz Age to explore the rapid cultural changes in 1920 America including; segregation, the growth of consumerism, the effects of the alcohol probation and the American Dream.
+The film utilises Fitzgerald’s perception of the Jazz Age to explore the rapid cultural changes in 1920 America including; segregation, the growth of consumerism, the effects of the alcohol prohibition and the American Dream.

 Get a custom paper now from our expert writers.

 The Jazz Age, an era that was built upon the resultant wealth from WWI, made its exit at the turn of the new decade to transition America into the bleakness of the Great Depression.
-As a result of having spent the decade celebrating America’s new found wealth by exploiting the luxuries of life, the party abruptly ended when Wall Street Crashed and drove the economy to the ground and the population into poverty.
+As a result of having spent the decade celebrating America’s newfound wealth by exploiting the luxuries of life, the party abruptly ended when Wall Street Crashed and drove the economy to the ground and the population into poverty.
 Though Fitzgerald could not have possibly predicted such a turn of events, The Great Gatsby clearly holds a message that the country’s rampant appetite for luxury would ultimately result in societal instability and moral corruption.

 Image of Dr. Charlotte Jacobson